hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 iii. intensify measurement which is an odorous gas is used as a baseline for comparison, and iv. study insect behaviour in presence of olfactory stimutus.

 DST smell technology is just a technology which has been failing, every time - it failed and allergly is all reported.
-DST smell technology in education is an ever learning process.
+DST smell technology in education is an ever learning process. www.scentware.com

 THE ADVANTAGES AND THE DISADVANTAGES OF DIGITAL SCENT TECHNOLOGY ON THE IMPACT OF JAMAICA AND THE REST OF THE WORLD

 ADVANTAGES

 i.
-Enhanced memory retention, ii. improved engagement, iii. accessibility and iii. cost effectiveness.
+Enhanced memory retention, ii. improved engagement, iii. accessibility and iii. cost effectiveness. see www.digiscent.com

 DISADVANTAGES

 i.
-Lack of availability, ii. health risk, iii. learning experience disruption and iv. price
+Lack of availability, ii. health risk, iii. learning experience disruption and iv. price see www.digiscent.com

 THE OPPORTUNITIES OF JAMAICA AND THE REST OF THE WORLD HAVE AN IMPACT TO DETECT EXPLOSIVE IN VARIOUS PLACES INCLUDED MILITARY CHECKPOINT